Dev2ser/devser/README.md

 # About the Author

 Hello 👋, My name is Yasser a High school student with high ambitions.<br />
-hoping to get a scholarship to a top university.
+hoping to get a scholarship in a top university.

 # Prerequisites

 - Node version 12.13 or higher.
 - Yarn.
-- Git
+- Git.
-- Python version 3.6.3
+- Python version 3.6.3.

 # Installation